DreamMaoMao/hycov/README.md

 # hycov
-A Hyprland overview mode plugin, a new tiling WM workflow.
+A client overview plugin for Hyprland.

 ### What can it do?
 - Hycov can tile all of your windows in a single workspace via grid layout.